nt-devilboi/BotOrchestriX/README.md

 builder.Services.AddTelegramDbContext<ChatTelegramDb>();
 ```
-Can use `localhost.run/docs/` for webhoock
+Can use `localhost.run/docs/` for webhook

 Define a handler class with you business logic that implements `ContextHandler<BasePayload, YourEnum>`
 ```csharp